On the formula for the norms of Miyawaki lifts

+However, the assumption in this theorem is an obstacle to applying Miyawaki lifts.
+There are several results on the nonvanishing of $\mathbf{F_{g}}$ (cf. \cite{MR4081121}, \cite{MR4034599}), but we have not yet been able to determine when $\mathbf{F_{g}}\not\equiv0$.

 The most straightforward way to know when $\mathbf{F_{g}}\not\equiv0$ is to consider the norm of $\mathbf{F_{g}}$.
-In \cite{MR2219248}, Ikeda studied some examples and gave a conjectural formula for the norms of Miyawaki lifts. \begin{conjecture}[{\cite[Conjecture 5.1]{MR2219248}}] Assume that $n<k$.
-Then, we have
+In \cite{MR2219248}, Ikeda studied some examples and gave a conjectural formula for the norms of Miyawaki lifts. \begin{conjecture}[{\cite[Conjecture 5.1]{MR2219248}}] We have